 However, several online videos show how to prevent this by making a small 3-point turn when turning 180 degrees.
-Using a 3-point turn to turn around also prevents the tires from digging into the ground and leaving an unsightly hole or mark.
+Using a 3-point turn also prevents the tires from digging into the ground and leaving an unsightly hole or mark.

 The Husqvarna Z248F is a sturdy ride-on lawnmower with a powerful Kawasaki engine and a wide cutting deck suitable for homeowners with flat to slightly sloped ground in a residential setting.

 This mower delivers power, fuel-efficiency, and comfort in a durable and attractive-looking mower design.
 However, the steering bars can be hard for some people to operate.